 Play areas need to be carefully planned and designed to have limited exposure to hazards such as traffic and environmental concerns.
 When designing a play area, it is important to include child development principles: one example is to include play equipment appropriate for the child’s age.
 The design must also incorporate safety guidelines, such as the installment of a fence or barrier to separate the play area from the traffic and work areas.

 Play areas on the farm can include activities and equipment that use a combination of items on the farm and manufactured play equipment.
-Some suggestions are available in the Play Ideas resource.
+Some suggestions are available in the Safe Play Basics resource.

 The “walkthrough” that follows will encompass some general location and design guidelines, and also provide links to useful resources.